huggingface/huggingface_hub/docs/source/en/guides/integrations.md

       ...
 ```

-One solution can be to update the `__init__` signature to `def __init__(self, pattern: str, hidden_size: int)` and update all snippets that instantiates your class.
+One solution can be to update the `__init__` signature to `def __init__(self, pattern: str, hidden_size: int)` and update all snippets that instantiate your class.
 This is a perfectly valid way to fix it but it might break downstream applications using your library.

 Another solution is to provide a simple encoder/decoder to convert `argparse.Namespace` to a dictionary.